... What did I do to deserve this anime fate? God, don't let me die like this! Not by a LaserDisc game's hands!

 More specifically, LaserDisc arcade games.

 The LaserDisc game boom of the mid-80s is pretty well-documented on the internet at this point, so we'll just gloss over it briefly- Dragon's Lair was a thing that made a lot of money in arcades!
 Using a LaserDisc player to make it feel like you were playing an animated movie (although really you were playing a quick-time event simulator with limited visual cues to not die), it was a big enough success to get other companies to notice and get in on that action.
-It's a fascinating area of video game history, as it was the inverse of the standard of the time- amazing animation and filmed actors gave a stunning impression, but the possibilities with actual game mechanics were restrictive in many ways, to the point where the term 'interactive movies'- that's what many of them were!- is often seen as an insult.
+It's a fascinating area of video game history, as it was the inverse of the standard of the time- amazing animation and filmed actors gave a stunning impression but the possibilities with actual game mechanics were restrictive in many ways, to the point where the term 'interactive movies'- that's what many of them were!- is often seen as an insult.
 Some of the most creative and outlandish games in what I suppose you'd call the arcade LaserDisc 'style' wouldn't really emerge until the 90s when CDs were a more viable format for home games despite attempts such as the Halcyon and Control Vision to bring them to your living room (leading to ambitious but confusing and awkward games like Ground Zero Texas, Night Trap and the existential horror that is Fox Hunt) but in the arcades, developers did their best.
 Many stuck to the Dragon's Lair formula of movie or animation footage you needed to QTE your way out of to survive, or the American Laser Games model of lightgun shooters...
-Japanese developers were no exception, leading to releases such as Taito's Time Gal, Universal's Super Don Qui-Xote, the utterly hilarious Badlands from Konami, and today's subject, the output of our friends at Data East.
+Japanese developers were no exception, leading to releases such as Taito's Time Gal, Universal's Super Don Qui-Xote, the utterly hilarious Badlands from Konami and today's subject, the output of our friends at Data East.

 Data East did indeed make a few LaserDisc titles- three, to be precise.
 Three that made it to the arcades, anyway.
 Two of them, which you can see above- Cobra Command / Thunder Storm (1984) and Road Blaster (1985)- are roughly in line with the Dragon's Lair template, with animated footage playing out as the player responds to what's happening.
-However, they're a little more advanced in their own ways- Cobra Command has a target reticule that you have to move and actively aim at enemy helicopters which convincingly blow up in reaction to your fire, and Road Blaster has a car dashboard status screen and helpful on-screen pointers to let you know what you need to be doing.
+However, they're a little more advanced in their own ways- Cobra Command has a target reticule that you have to move and actively aim at enemy helicopters which convincingly blow up in reaction to your fire, and Road Blaster has a car dashboard status screen, targets to place your cursor on to survive and helpful on-screen pointers to let you know what you need to be doing.
 Honestly, Road Blaster is my favourite game in the Dragon's Lair style as it seems a lot fairer (although not more lenient- the Mega-CD version, known as Road Avenger and reprogrammed by Wolf Team, is much more forgiving with its timing than the arcade version and subsequent Saturn and PS1 ports) and also has a lot of vehicular carnage including some wicked-sick jumps and at least two helicopter-versus-car battles.
-I don't like Cobra Command quite as strongly, but it's not bad at all.
+I don't like Cobra Command quite as much, but it's not bad at all.
 They also had at least two prototype games using the hardware, as helpfully listed on The Dragon's Lair Project- Chantze's Stone, an adventure game that was eventually released as Triad Stone on the Pioneer LaserActive and Strahl on the 3DO (luckily someone recorded the original arcade version footage) and Genma Tarot, a tarot game based on Genma Taisen.
 So, you know, they were pretty busy on that kind of hardware!

 ...
 Just a shame we're not talking about those games.
 Nah, we gotta settle with d-lister Bega's Battle.
 Sorry.